NadaSaad-D8/SmartHome/ReadMe.md

  The code is modular it consists of two layers application layer and interfacing layer.

- Buld the Project Through your bash terminal using this command --> make -f makefile.mk
+ Build the Project Through your bash terminal using this command --> make -f makefile.mk